D.C. police investigating attack on pro-Trump activist, others near White House

 Beatty said on social media that the stabbing left half of one her lungs collapsed, and caused liver damage.
 “These kids came out to do one thing and one thing only, to destroy,” she said on her seven-minute-long Instagram post.

-Katie Mettler, Michael Brice-Saddler, Manuel Roig-Franzia and Marissa J. Lang contributed to this report.
+Michael Brice-Saddler, Marissa J. Lang, Katie Mettler and Manuel Roig-Franzia contributed to this report.